 New Horizons soup kitchen has been feeding those in need since 1979.

-The New Horizons soup kitchen is a place where those in need, whose paths in life have met with devastating financial circumstances, and the homeless come to receive a hot meal, encouragement and companionship in a place where they are treated with dignity and respect.
-We serve much more than soup: dinner always includes a robust salad, entree, sides, dessert and choice of milk, coffee and soft drinks.
+Our soup kitchen is a place where anyone struggling with food insecurity can come for a healthy meal, encouragement and companionship in a place where they are treated with dignity and respect.
+We serve much more than soup: breakfast, lunch and dinner are always prepared with healthy nutrition in mind.

 Our soup kitchen is the hub of our food preparation for all of our programs including providing meals to our family shelter in Manchester and our two recovery housing programs also in Manchester.
 In essence, the kitchen, our staff and volunteers prepare nearly 800 meals per day, every day.